dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/cpp-user-guide.md

 ## Installation

 If you don’t have SDK yet, please download the Dynamsoft Label Recognizer SDK from the [Dynamsoft website](https://www.dynamsoft.com/label-recognition/downloads) and unzip the package.
+After decompression, the root directory of the DLR installation package is `DynamsoftLabelRecognizer`, which is represented by `[INSTALLATION FOLDER]`.

 ## Build your first application